Faith1406/Sales-Analysis-Dashboard/README.md

 ## 🧾 Project Overview

 The **Sales Analysis Dashboard** is an interactive Power BI report designed to provide deep insights into a company’s sales performance.
 This includes real-time tracking of sales revenue, top selling product categories, and regional performance.
-It's ideal for sales analysts, business managers, and decision-makers looking to improve revenue outcomes and identify growth opportunities.

 ## 💡 Key Features